oceanprotocol-archive/predict-eth/predict-eth2.md

 ### 3.2  Run the AI model to make future ETH price predictions

-Predictions must be one prediction every hour on the hour, for a 24h period: Oct 3 at 1:00am UTC, at 2:00am, at 3:00am, ..., 11.00pm, 12.00am.
-Therefore there are 24 predictions total.
+Predictions must be one prediction every hour on the hour, for a 12h period: Oct 3 at 1am, 2am, 3am, 4am, 5am, 6am, 7am, 8am, 9am, 10am, 11am, 12pm (UTC).
+Therefore there are 12 predictions total.

 In the same Python console:
 ```python